wetfish/sysadmin/deployment/README.md

 ### Maintenance

-This living document will be updated periodically to reflect requisite maintenance
+***This living document will be updated periodically to reflect requisite maintenance***

+All data for the various sites that we want to persist, lives in `data/`.
+It's further broken out into dbdata, which is the database files themselves; and then per-site directories for data.
+For example,  `data/blog/upload` contains the photos used for the main wetfish website.

+This configuration allows us to simply zip the entire `data` directory for our backup scheme, and should be eventually automated.

+The `dumps/` directory contains sql files for initialization of databases at the time of migration to the new servers, and is not considerably useful once we're up and running.